Aynhoe Park: Modern era

 Aynhoe Park was acquired by the Country Houses Association in the 1950s, an organisation focused on finding alternative uses for former stately homes too large to be used as a single dwelling.
 Under the CHA's ownership the main block and service wings at the estate were converted into multiple retirement apartments, and were used as such until the CHA went into liquidation in 2004.
-The estate was ultimately acquired by event promoter James Perkins in 2006.

-Under Perkins' ownership the estate was reimagined, and remodelled, several times as he sought to make it economically viable through a broad array of commercial activities at the estate.
-The service wings were initially converted to office use (use class B1), and the retirement apartments in the main block were converted into a venue for high-end catered weddings, parties, displays and conferences, with 41 en suite rooms providing overnight accommodation for guests at the venue.
+The estate was acquired by event promoter James Perkins in 2006 and the estate was remodelled to make it economically viable through commercial activities.
+The service wings were initially converted to office use (use class B1), and the retirement apartments in the main block were converted to a venue for catered weddings, parties, displays and conferences, with 41 en suite bedrooms providing overnight accommodation for guests.
 The venue also offered spa facilities including a pool, a catering kitchen, and licensed bars on the ground floor and in the cellar of the main block.
 The venue proved to be a popular venue for celebrity weddings; and musician Noel Gallagher held his 50th birthday party at the venue.
-A retail shop was also added in the main block that was used for Perkins' art and antique business.
-Car parking facilities were expanded for 90+ cars, and an acclaimed sustainable deer farm was re-established and remains in operation at the estate, selling more than 100 deer per year by 2019, and continuing to do so today.
-Perkins' family lived on the premises in self-contained quarters in the lower west wing.
+A retail shop was also added in the main block that was used for Perkins' art and antique business, and car parking facilities were expanded for 90+ cars for guests.
+An acclaimed sustainable white deer farm was re-established and remains in operation at the estate, selling more than 100 deer per year by 2019, and continuing to do so today.

 The service wings were converted into seven self-contained apartments (use class C3) under a planning permission granted in 2013, and three further brand new dwellings were being constructed on the grounds of the estate by 2020.
-In 2019, Perkins successfully applied for planning permission to regularise the existing use of the estate as an events venue with integrated hospitality and accommodation, and as a retail space, with separate owner's living quarters in the lower west wing.
+In 2019, Perkins successfully applied for planning permission to regularise the existing use of the estate as an events venue with integrated hospitality and accommodation, and as a retail space, with separate owner's living quarters in the lower floors of the west wing (where he and his family had lived and continued to live until they left the property).
+A sui generis planning designation was granted.

-The entire estate was sold in mid-2020 to the US furniture group RH (company), who stated their intention to rebrand the estate "RH England, the Gallery" and to continue to use it for hospitality and retail.
+The entire estate was sold in mid-2020 to the US furniture group RH, who stated their intention to rebrand the estate RH England, The Gallery at Aynho Park and to continue to use it for hospitality and retail.
 Perkins remained at the estate under a short-term lease, leaving after having disposed of his art collection at the estate in a high-profile auction in January 2021.
-RH England, the Gallery is scheduled to open in Spring 2023, with three restaurants and three 'secondary' hospitality experiences.
+RH England, The Gallery at Aynho Park opened in June 2023, with three restaurants and three 'secondary' hospitality experiences.